francoischardavoine/imageworks-maya-reticle/README.txt

 --------------------

 This is how to compile for 64-bit Maya on Linux using g++.
 For other architectures and compilers modify Makefile accordingly.

-Put the actual path of your Maya install directory for MAYA_LOCATION:
+Define the actual path to your compiler in CPP and the path of your Maya install directory in MAYA_LOCATION on the command line.
+For example:

-make MAYA_LOCATION=/usr/autodesk/maya2014-x64
+make opt CPP=/opt/rh/devtoolset-6/root/usr/bin/g++ MAYA_LOCATION=/usr/autodesk/maya2020

 Usage information: